Burnett Heads

 PROFILE FAQ

-Burnett Heads has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Burnett Heads has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly impact an area's performance.
-Four projects identified by AreaSearch are expected to affect this region.
-Notable projects include Port of Bundaberg Expansion, GemLife Lighthouse Bay Retirement Village - Burnett Heads, Bundaberg State Development Area, and Gateway Marina.
-The following details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified five projects likely to impact the area.
+Key projects include Port of Bundaberg Expansion, Bundaberg State Development Area, GemLife Lighthouse Bay Retirement Village - Burnett Heads, and Bundaberg State Development Area.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.